UK says Irish border 'backstop' Brexit proposal still being discussed

-LONDON (Reuters) - Britain’s Brexit minister David Davis said a so-called “backstop proposal” on how to avoid a hard border between Northern Ireland and Ireland was still being discussed.
+LONDON (Reuters) - Brexit secretary David Davis said a so-called “backstop proposal” on how to avoid a hard border between Northern Ireland and Ireland was still being discussed.

 “The detail of this is being discussed at the moment, it’s been through one cabinet committee and it’s going to another one, and it would be improper of me to pre-empt the negotiation there, but I suspect it will be fairly decisive tomorrow,” Davis said.